mindscan-de/FuriousIron-HFB/README.md

 Document IDs are treated as an identifier to the real document.
 This identifier is calculated only once for every document, once it enters the search index.

 In a proof-of-concept we are looking whether a certain document ID is contained in a set of document IDs using a HFB-FilterBank.
 The important point for the document ID is, that it is a result of a collision resistant hash function (CRHF).

 The document ID of this hash function can be obtained by hashing the content or by hashing the origin of this document for example.
-The hash value can now be used to address/identify a particular document or the content of a particular document.
+This hash value can be used to address / identify a particular document or the content of a particular document.

 ## Bloom-Filters